Instance Actions

 Attach or Detach Disks

 Disks can be added to or removed from an existing instance through the Console or API.
-Instances must be in the stopped state before a disk can be attached or detached.
+The instance must be stopped before disk changes can be made.
+To detach a boot disk, you’ll also need to unset its boot disk designation beforehand.

 Detached disks continue to exist until they are explicitly deleted.
 They can be re-attached to the same instance or other instances.